sae220/hoc2022-md/attic_yellow.md

 # Attic Tutorial

 ## Step 1
 The Agent had just enough power to open the Green door.
-If you can figure out how to let more light in from above it, that will charge the Agent up even more.
+If you can figure out how to open the skylight, the Agent can charge up even more and open the Yellow door.

 #### ~ tutorialhint
 Look above the Agent and use the ``||hoc22.cursor move||`` block to position the cursor over each trapdoor and then use ``||hoc22.open trapdoor||`` to open them.
 Use the colored arrows to help you choose which direction the cursor should move.